Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Proof of Results in Linear Regression

 and

 One special property of linear regression is that

 where $E_k$ is the matrix with 1 on the $(k, k)$ entry and other entries to be 0, $i$ means we choose the $i$-th bandit, and

-So they differ only by a constant factor.
+So they differ only by a constant factor $\sigma^2$ and this also holds for stochastic weight setting.
 If $w$ is constant instead of stochastic, we denote the corresponding $H, S, \Sigma$ as $H_c, S_c, \Sigma_c$.
-We claim that $\Sigma \succeq \Sigma_c$.
-Equal weight is optimal for linear regression.
-This is equivalent to
+We claim that $\Sigma \succeq \Sigma_c$, which means equal weight is optimal for linear regression.
+This is equivalent to show \begin{small}